balintn22/BaseInterceptors/README.md

  - exception interception

 Each scenario is supported by an abstract, base implementation, with the fewest possible overridable methods, i.e. OnCompleted(IInvocation invocation, TimeSpan elapsed) for the timing interceptor.
 Each interceptor type has 3 base implementations, i.e. TimingInterceptor, TimingInterceptorSync and TimingInterceptorAsync.
-The implementation called ...Sync exposes a sinlge, synchronous method to override, ...Async exposes a single, async method to override, ... (without a suffixÖ exposes both a sync and an async method to override.
+The implementation called ...Sync exposes a sinlge, synchronous method to override, ...Async exposes a single, async method to override, ... (without a suffix) exposes both a sync and an async method to override.
 The ...Sync interceptor should be used if the aspect is CPU intensive, ...Async should be used if the aspect is IO intensive - just as picking the sync or async versions of a method.
 The third (suffix-less) implementation uses sync callbacks for sync intercepted methods and async callbacks for async intercepted methods.

 These base interceptors are designed to work in a software envirnment where Castle Windsor is used to manage dependency injection.
 Interceptors can be applied to classes using the Interceptor attribute.
 Another approach (using Castle Windsor component registrations with interceptors) is not yet complete.